Amazon Prime Video 2020 | Upcoming release dates for TV series - Mash Viral

 Hanna: Season 2 The high-profile thriller about a young girl who was trained to kill will be back in 2020 for a second season

-Invincible Walking Dead creator Robert Kirkman brings another of his popular comics to the screen.
+Invincible The creator of Walking Dead, Robert Kirkman, brings another of his popular comics to the big screen.
 This time it’s an animated superhero drama about 17-year-old Mark Grayson, who inherits the powers of his extraterrestrial father

 Modern Love: Season 2 This anthology series, which explores romance in all its forms, attracted some big Hollywood names for its first season.
 So expect that more will show up on the second pass